-Select on the bottom-left corner of the screen to access the TeleConsole settings.
-You will see all the settings on one screen but if you have sized down the window you can use the tabs on the left (Calls, Messages, Faxes, Voicemails, Sound & Devices) for faster access between the five settings categories.
+You will see all the settings in one screen but if you have sized down the window you can use the tabs on the left to jump between the different settings categories.

-You can change this to another number of the fly from the From: drop-down menu when you send a new message.
+You can change this to another number on the fly from the From: drop-down menu when you send a new message.

 Once again, the selection here also affects the conversations you will see on the messages screen!
 If you switch off all the channels you will not see any prior messages.
 If you toggle on one channel you will only see the conversations previously received on it.